cloudspinners/site-spin/README.md

 - As a developer, I want to work on the site-spin codebase, so I can contribute changes to the project

-## HOW TO: Prerequisites for the other how tos.
+## HOW TO: Prerequisites for the other how-tos.

 1. Docker.
 I use colima to install it on my Mac.
 Make sure you're running it to expose network ports (with colima, start it with the command  `colima start --network-address`).
 2. [Dojo](https://github.com/kudulab/dojo) (I install it on my Mac with homebrew)